-5.07 Notification of Child Sexual Abuse, Aggression and Behavioral Problems Domain Referral and Placement, ACH Organizational Service Delivery Effective August 09, 2019 Revision Dates Documents OCOK CSA History Form Reference OCOK Provider Manual, COA NET 2.02, NET 2.04, NET 5, NET 5.02, NET 6, NET 6.03, NET 7.07
+5.07 Notification of Child's Immediate Needs, Child Sexual Abuse, Aggression and Behavioral Problems Domain Referral and Placemen Effective August 09, 2019 Revision Dates 4-20- 2020 Documents OCOK Placement Sumr mary and Attachment A 4 Reference OCOK Provider Manua NET 7.07 l, COA NET 2.02, NET 2 .04, NET 5, NET 5.02, NET 6, NET 6.03,

-In order to ensure children receive appropriate care and supervision and that caregivers are fully informed of all concerns regarding a child's history of sexual abuse, sexual aggression or sexual behavior problems the following will take place:
+In order to ensure children receive appropriate care and supervision and that caregivers are fully informed of all concerns regarding the child- to include child's immediate needs, history of sexual abuse, sexual aggression or sexual behavior problems the following will take place:

-- 1. If a child has been sexually abused by an adult or another youth, OCOK will ensure all information about sexual abuse is reflected in the child's OCOK CSA History Form, and common application for placement. - 2.
+- 1. If a child has been sexually abused by an adult or another youth, OCOK will ensure all information about sexual abuse is reflected in the child's OCOK Placement Summary, Attachment A, and common application for placement. - 2.
 All of the child's caregivers must be apprised of confirmed allegations of sexual abuse of the child at each present and subsequent placement. - 3.
-OCOK will review DFPS's documentation in each child's records for all confirmed allegations of sexual abuse in which the child is the victim.
+OCOK Permanency Specialist will review documentation in each child's records for all confirmed allegations of sexual abuse in which the child is the victim.
 OCOK will review all marked DFPS child's electronic case record documents "child sexual aggression" and "sexual behavior problem" through the profile characteristic option when a youth has sexually abused another child or is at high risk for perpetrating sexual assault. - 4.
-If sexually aggressive behavior or sexual behavior problem is identified for a child, OCOK will also ensure the information is reflected in the child's OCOK CSA History Form, and common application for placement. - 5.
-OCOK will review DFPS's documentation in each child's records all confirmed allegations of sexual abuse involving the child as the aggressor. - 6.
-All of the child's caregivers must be apprised of confirmed allegations of sexual aggression of the child at each present and subsequent placement.
+If sexually aggressive behavior or sexual behavior problem is identified for a child, OCOK Permanency Specialist will also ensure the information is reflected in the child's OCOK Placement Summary, Attachment A, and common application for placement. - 5.
+OCOK Permanency Specialist will review documentation in each child's records for all confirmed allegations of sexual abuse involving the child as the aggressor. - 6.
+All of the child's caregivers must be apprised of confirmed allegations of sexual aggression of the child at each present and subsequent placement. - 7.
+OCOK Intake Specialist will ensure the signed OCOK Placement Summary and Attachment A are uploaded to OneCase in IMPACT by 7 pm the following day.

 Upon receiving a referral for a child with a history of confirmed sexual abuse, aggression or behavior problems, OCOK Intake staff will review all child's history as it pertains to sexual abuse, sexual aggression or sexual behavior problems prior to a placement search.
-Information will be gathered from the DFPS caseworker that is requesting placement, as well as from the IMPACT system and the OCOK Intake staff will ensure the information is included in the common application.
+Information will be provided at the time of placement request by the Permanency Specialist that is requesting placement, as well as from the IMPACT system and the OCOK staff will ensure the information is included in the common application.